-79. Students have a responsibility for managing their learning, revision and assessment activities throughout the academic year.
-The University expects that students will plan such activities carefully and that the preparation of too much assessed work or revision for examination is not left until the last moment.
+85. Students have a responsibility for managing their learning, revision and assessment activities throughout the academic year.
+The University expects that students will plan such activities carefully and that the preparation of assessed work or revision for examination is not left until the last moment.
 It is recognised that during a period of study a student may encounter significant personal difficulties that impact on their ability to study for or complete summative assessment including examinations.
 The University refers to these personal difficulties as 'extenuating circumstances'.
-If a student encounters illness or other significant personal difficulties that affect their ability to study and complete assessment tasks, they have the opportunity to submit a claim for extenuating circumstances.
+If a student encounters illness or other significant personal difficulties that affect their ability to study and complete assessment tasks, they have the opportunity to submit a request for additional time due to extenuating circumstances.

-80. Claims for extenuating circumstances should only be made in exceptional situations, and should be submitted as soon as possible and normally in advance of the submission deadline or examination date.
-Once submitted, the claim will be given full consideration by the Extenuating Circumstances Panel.
-Guidelines on how to make an extenuating circumstances claim can be obtained from the Infozone, HE Administration Office or through MySuffolk.
+86. Requests for additional time due to extenuating circumstances should only be made in exceptional situations, and should be submitted as soon as possible and normally in advance of the submission deadline or examination date.
+Once submitted, the request will be given full consideration in accordance with the Extenuating Circumstances Policy.
+Guidelines on how to make a request for additional time due to extenuating circumstances can be obtained from the Student Centre, HE Administration Office or through MySuffolk.

-81. Where information disclosed by a student in a claim for extenuating circumstances raises concerns about the student's fitness to study, fitness to practise (for professional courses) and/or potential safeguarding issues, the Extenuating Circumstances Panel will refer the concern to the appropriate person for further consideration under the relevant policy.
+87. Where information disclosed by a student in a request for additional time due to extenuating circumstances raises concerns about the student's fitness to study, fitness to practise (for professional courses) and/or potential safeguarding issues, the Extenuating Circumstances Panel will refer the concern to the appropriate person for further consideration under the relevant policy.